bclinkinbeard/blog/src/d3-column-chart.md

 ## Want to learn more?

-I thought you might say that. :smile:

 I've assembled this post and a few more like it into a guide called *D3 Quickstart: Your Guide to Awesome Visualizations*.
-It will show you, step by step, how to build column, bubble, line, and area charts.
+It will show you step by step how to build column, bubble, line, and area charts.
 It also provides more information on some of D3's core concepts like selections and scales.
-Sound good?

 Drop your email address into the field below and it'll be sent to your inbox quicker than you can say Data-Driven Documents!

 SEND ME THE GUIDE button